 How to Apply?

-In order to be eligible for the grant, the student must submit the following:
+In order to be eligible for the grant, students must submit the following:

-d) A cover letter from the student that describes how their thesis relates to the objectives of the Tyson Center.
+- A cover letter from the student that describes how their thesis relates to the mission of the Tyson Center.

 Student Application Deadlines